mymth/vanillajs-datepicker/docs/api.md

 Get selected date(s)

 The method returns a Date object of selected date by default, and returns an array of selected dates in multidate mode.
-If format string is passed, it returns date string(s) formatted in given format.
+If a format string is passed, it returns a date string(s) formatted in the given format.

 ```javascript
 datepicker.getDate( [ format ] )